 Emails to this email address will reach senior staff, including out of hours and at weekends.

-We have formulated a plan for a full return to school in September.
+We have formulated a plan for a full return to school on March 8th.
 A letter has also been sent out to all parents, and can be viewed on our Letters page.

 We have also published details of the ways in which we're using extra funding to support Pupil Premium students: